 Cisco Catalyst Center: Python & REST API Essentials

 Some time ago, Cisco decided to rebrand the Cisco DNA Center into a brand new name – Cisco Catalyst Center.
 This move can be confusing for us – network engineers.
 Especially if we already have automation scripts written to ease our lives.
-In this article, we will look at how we can gather interesting information about devices from the Cisco Catalyst Center, and we will compare the code to the older one developed for the Cisco DNA Center.
+In this article, we will look at how we can gather interesting information about devices from the Cisco Catalyst Center and compare the code to the older one developed for the Cisco DNA Center.

 Environment